peterantypas/maiana/README.md

 ![Image](images/board-11.3.0.jpg?raw=True)

 The core design is based on two Silicon Labs "EZRadio Pro" series ICs.
-The first IC is a transceiver and the second one is a full-time receiver.
-Currently, due to the global chip shortage, these ICs are impossible to source.
-I have secured a small quantity because I placed a direct order with their main US distributor last year, when their lead time was about 16 weeks.
-It is now 40+ weeks.
+All kits shipping today are based on the Si4467 as this is the only part I have been able to source from spot markets in China.

 The microcontroller on this board is a STM32L4 series (422, 431 and 432 supported).
 I chose these because the 80MHz clock allows the SPI bus to operate at exactly 10MHz which is the maximum supported by the Silabs RF ICs.
 This is important, as a transponder is a *hard real time* application so SPI latency must be minimized.
+All kits today are based on the STM32L432KBU6 as (again) it's the only part that I have been able to source from China.

 The GNSS is now a Quectel L76L-M33 and relies on a Johansson ceramic chip antenna.
 It usually takes a minute to acquire a fix outdoors from a cold start.
-With the latest antenna tuning, it offers near-navigation grade accuracy (typical HDOP < 1 meter).
+With the latest antenna tuning, it offers near-navigation grade accuracy (typical HDOP at sea < 1 meter).

 The transmitter front end is based on a power MOSFET typically found in handheld VHF radios and outputs just over 2 Watts (+33dBm).
 It has a verified range of over 20 nautical miles on a masthead and 10+ miles on a pushpit.

 The system is designed to run from a 12V battery and exposes a 3.3V-level UART for connecting to the rest of the boat.
 The UART continuously sends GPS and AIS data in NMEA0183 format at 38.4Kbps.
 It also accepts certain commands for management.
 The breakout boxes pictured above deliver this stream via USB, NME0183 (RS422) or NMEA 2000 (CAN).
-All 3 breakouts feature _galvanic isolation_ of their USB connection to avoid causing unintended problems with laptops and other devices whose power supplies are meant to "float".
+The 3 "fancy" breakouts feature _galvanic isolation_ of their USB connection to avoid causing unintended problems with laptops and other devices whose power supplies are meant to _float_.
 This also means that you cannot use USB to power MAIANA&trade; - it must connect to a 12V battery.

 In addition, there is now a "bare bones" UART breakout:

 <img src="images/uart+usb-adapter.jpg" height="420"/>

 This provides the simplest, lowest cost interface to a Raspberry Pi, Arduino or any other similar system you may want to wire directly.
+It is _not_ galvanically isolated to keep the cost really low.
+This adapter is now part of the base kit and ships with every configuration.

 For the circuit to transmit, it must be configured with persistent station data (MMSI, call sign, name, dimensions, etc).
 This is stored in an EEPROM and is provisioned over a USB/serial connection via a command line interface.
-If station data is not provisioned, the device will simply run as a 2 channel AIS + GNSS receiver (still useful, but not as cool).
+If station data is not provisioned, the device will simply run as a 2 channel AIS + GNSS receiver.

 SOTDMA synchronization is based on the very acurate 1 PPS signal from the GNSS and the UTC clock.
-MAIANA&trade; does not synchronize itself to other stations because practical experience revealed that it's literally the Wild West out there: There are *many* commercial class A systems in operation today with buggy time slot management, so the simplest solution is to not rely on any of them.
+MAIANA&trade; does not synchronize itself to other stations because practical experience revealed that it's literally the "Wild West" out there: There are *many* commercial class A systems in operation today with buggy time slot management, so the simplest solution is to not rely on any of them.
 That said, the design behaves as a "class B" so it will not attempt to reserve time slots.
 It will just transmit autonomously and independently, based on Clear Channel Assessment, at the schedule permitted for this class of device.

 All adapters (except the "bare bones" one) feature a *silent mode* switch to explicitly disable transmission.
 If you need this for the UART adapter, you can wire one yourself.